Hulu is best for newer content, but Netflix will give you more than double the hours of entertainment

-You can expect to see a featured TV show or movie at the top of your screen before scrolling down to your horizontal rows of Continue Watching and Suggestions for You.
+You can expect to see a featured TV series or movie at the top of your screen before scrolling down to your horizontal rows of My List, Movies for You, and Bingeable TV.

-But Hulu used to have a Browse tab with a drop-down menu of all kinds of genres to choose from.
-And now, Hulu’s new interface has the same homepage tabs as Netflix: TV Shows, Movies, and My Stuff/ My List.
+Hulu’s interface has some the same homepage tabs as Netflix: TV Shows, Movies, and My Stuff/ My List.
 But what sets Hulu apart is the Hubs tab.

-Overall though, you can’t go wrong with either interface.
-Both services have minor ups and downs, but Hulu and Netflix have the smoothest, most aesthetic interfaces in the industry.
+Overall, you can’t go wrong with either interface.
+Hulu and Netflix have some of the smoothest, most aesthetically pleasing interfaces in the on-demand streaming service industry.

-You and your daughter can stream Hulu on these streaming devices:
+You and your nephew, spouse, or kiddo can stream Hulu on these streaming devices: